saurabhgoel-dev/llmapp-model-app/readme.md

 I have leveraged a relatively small model [A finetuned version of DistilBert](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english).

-### 2. Develop a function to pass senetence and extract an output
+### 2. Develop a function to pass sentence and extract an output

 ### 3. Develop a REST API with a POST endpoint